CFiggers/calebsnotes/content/an-introduction-to-category-theory.md

 ---
-title: An Introduction to Cateogry Theory
+title: An Introduction to Category Theory
 updated: 2020-11-29
 ---